 One example is a storage policy called SRM-tag-m50_1-m20_1 on the source site that looks for the tag category called srmDiscovery and a tag with the value of srm-PG-1:

-And my datastores are tagged with that tag, and the VMs have that policy:
+The datastores are tagged with that tag, and the VMs have that policy:

 When datastores are failed over from one vCenter to the other, SRM will ensure the tags on the source copy of the datastore are re-applied to the corresponding recovery datastores.
-The VMs that are on those datastores that are failed over in the recovery plan will be reconfigured to have the 2nd storage policy.
+The VMs that are on those datastores that are failed over in the recovery plan will be reconfigured to have the second storage policy.
 Since the second policy looks for those tags, the VMs will be in compliance and failover will succeed.
-Before that can happen you must instruct what policies on the source policy map to what policies on the target vCenter.
+Before that can happen, you must instruct what policies on the source policy map to what policies on the target vCenter.
 To do so, log into SRM and enter the appropriate site pair, and expand Configure > Storage Policy Mappings and then click New.

 Choose automatic or manual mappings (if the names are different like above, choose manual, if the names are the same let SRM do it for you automatically).